Eliciting reference measures of law-invariant functionals: Distortion riskmetrics

 In that case, the linear object $\sup\LA_v\in\ba$ is sandwiched between the subadditive game $\up(\LA_v)$ and the game $v$, thus providing a linear separation between the two.

-Sandwich theorems are concerned with sufficient conditions two set functions $v,w$ with $v\le w$ need to satisfy to admit a linear separation as in \eqref{eq:sandwich2}.
+Sandwich theorems give sufficient conditions for two set functions $v\le w$ to admit a linear separation as in \eqref{eq:sandwich2}, i.e., for the existence of $\mu\in\ba$ with $v\le \mu\le w$.
 Proposition~\ref{prop:super}, the version of our elicitation result for superadditive games, can be viewed as a sandwich theorem.
 It characterises $\sup\LA_v$ as a sandwiched functional and leverages the special focus on $P$-invariance to obtain a more precise separation than, e.g., \cite[Proposition 3]{Sandwich}.
 Not least, the preceding discussion immediately transfers to $\acore_v$ as well as $\core_v$ and $\LC_v$---replacing supremum by infimum and flipping inequalities.